Swordsmen and Sorcerers' Guild of America: History

-Several sword and sorcery anthologies edited by L. Sprague de Camp for Pyramid Books and Putnam from 1963 to 1970 featured stories by SAGA members along with other, usually earlier fantasists.
+Stories by SAGA members had also been featured in a few earlier sword and sorcery anthologies edited by L. Sprague de Camp for Pyramid Books and Putnam from 1963 to 1970, along with those of other, usually earlier fantasists.
 In The Spell of Seven (Pyramid Books, 1965), four of the seven pieces were by members.
 Another early anthology including works by members of the group was Swords Against Tomorrow (Signet Books, 1970), a paperback original edited by Robert Hoskins.
 It comprised one novella and three novelettes by SAGA members and a novelette by Leigh Brackett.
-SAGA later showcased the work of its members in the Flashing Swords! anthology series edited by Carter and published by Dell Books from 1973 to 1981.

 Carter and SAGA created and sponsored the Gandalf Awards administered by the annual World Science Fiction Convention according to the Hugo Award procedures.
 From 1974 to 1981 the Gandalf Grand Master Award was annually presented to one person for life achievement in high fantasy writing.
 (The first recognized J. R. R. Tolkien, deceased one year earlier, SAGA members won the next four, and the last three winners never became members.)
 The Gandalf Award for Book-Length Fantasy was conferred in 1978 and 1979 upon one book published during the previous calendar year.
 It was dropped by Worldcon because it partly duplicated the Hugo Award for Best Novel.

-With the collapse of Carter’s health in the 1980s the anthology series, the Gandalf award, and likely SAGA itself all went into abeyance.
+With the collapse of Carter's health in the 1980s the anthology series, the Gandalf award, and likely SAGA itself all went into abeyance.
+The anthology series (though not the organization) was revived under the editorship of Robert M. Price in 2020 to showcase the work of newer, lesser-known authors.

 Membership

 Membership was extended by invitation to selected living heroic fantasy authors.
 Most early members were celebrated more for their science fiction writings than for fantasy, but SAGA membership depended solely on fantasy credentials.
-Early members and the works that formed the basis of their membership included:
+Known members and the works that formed the basis of their membership included: